 We Can Help With Your Alimony-Maintenance Determination

 Alimony, or spousal maintenance in Wisconsin, is an amount of money paid from one spouse to the other during and after a divorce.
-Unlike child support, there is no calculator and there is no set formula for alimony payments.
+Unlike child support, there is no calculator and there is no set formula for m payments.
 Every case is unique and different.
 How much will be paid and how long it will be paid can vary, or it may not be ordered at all.

 Which Factors Are Most Important For Your Case?